-An analysis of U.S. and World corn supply-demand factors and 2014 price prospects following the USDA’s February 10th USDA Crop Production and World Agricultural Supply Demand Estimates (WASDE) reports will be available on the KSU AgManager website on Wednesday, February 18th (http://www.agmanager.info/default.asp).
+An analysis of U.S. and World corn supply-demand factors and 2015/16 price prospects following the USDA’s February 9, 2016 USDA Crop Production and World Agricultural Supply Demand Estimates (WASDE) reports is available on the KSU AgManager website: http://www.agmanager.info/default.asp

-Following is a summary of the article on “Corn Market Outlook in February 2015″ with the full article and accompanying analysis will soon be available on the KSU AgManager website at the following web address: http://www.agmanager.info/marketing/outlook/newletters/archives/GRAIN-OUTLOOK_02-18-15_Corn.pdf
+Following is a summary of the article on “Corn Market Outlook in February 2016″ with the full article and accompanying analysis soon to be available on the KSU AgManager website at the following web address: http://www.agmanager.info/marketing/outlook/newletters/Corn.asp

 World Corn Supply-Demand

 World total supplies of 1,176.1 million metric tons (mmt) are projected for “new crop” MY 2015/16, down marginally from 1,183.8 mmt in “old crop” MY 2014/15, but up from 1,124.1 mmt in MY 2013/14.
 Projected World corn ending stocks of 208.8 mmt (21.6% S/U) in “new crop” MY 2015/16 are up from 206.2 mmt (21.1% S/U) in “old crop” MY 2014/15, and from 174.8 mmt (18.4% S/U) in MY 2013/14.